ApopheniaPays/dextassistant/README.md

 liquidity removals are now labeled as "rugpull" instead of just "remove", to make sure you know to feel extra-bitter.

-4.)
-Columns are sortable on both the Pool and Pair explorers buy clicking on the column headings.

-5.)
-In the Pair Explorer page, wallet addresses that have more than one transaction in the list are now color- coded to make it easier to spot scammy trades, where one address buys and sells just to generate activity.
-Next to these addresses, there is also now a "ƒ" button to filter the list to show all the transactions for just that address, and a "Z" button that takes you to the Zerion overview for that wallet.

 6.)
 DEXTools "Dark mode" is now supported, because I was too lazy to attempt any real work tonight.

 7.)
 Rather than rely on the various browser plugins' hinky auto-update mechanism, the script adds an unobtrusive